 Parents in Class

 Parents are not permitted in the classrooms and must remain in the waiting room for class to end.

 Students should arrive to class with enough time to be dressed appropriately and ready when class begins.
 Arriving 10-15 minutes early is strongly suggested.

-Much choreography is done during class time, especially at the lower and intermediate level.
-This is because it is difficult for both the instructor and students to hold someone’s spot and can become extremely confusing.
+Often choreography is done during class time, especially at the creative movement, beginning ballet and intermediate levels.
+Class attendance is extremely important because it is difficult for both the instructor and other students to hold someone’s spot and can become extremely confusing.
 Nutcracker choreography will begin after Labor Day.
 Spring choreography will begin during the month of February.

 COVID 19 Response